Manitoba Moose

-The Manitoba Moose are a professional ice hockey team based in Winnipeg, Manitoba, Canada, and a member of the American Hockey League (AHL).
-The team plays its home games at Canada Life Centre, the home arena of its parent club, Winnipeg Jets of the National Hockey League (NHL).
+The Manitoba Moose are a professional ice hockey team based in Winnipeg.
+They are the American Hockey League (AHL) affiliate of the Winnipeg Jets of the National Hockey League (NHL).
+The team plays its home games at Canada Life Centre.

 The franchise was founded in 1994 as the Minnesota Moose, then playing in the International Hockey League (IHL).
 The Moose played fifteen seasons—five in the IHL (1996–2001) and ten in the AHL (2001–2011)—during their first tenure in Winnipeg.
 This was followed by four seasons in St. John's, Newfoundland and Labrador, (2011–2015) during which the team was known as the St. John's IceCaps.
 The team returned to Winnipeg prior to the 2015–16 season.

 History

 International Hockey League (1996–2001)

 Following the departure of the original Winnipeg Jets franchise to Phoenix in 1996, a group of local businessmen, including Mark Chipman, purchased the Minnesota Moose of the IHL.
 The team was relocated to Winnipeg to provide a new tenant for the Winnipeg Arena and keep professional hockey in the city.

 The team's first season in Winnipeg was a disaster.
 Former Montreal Canadiens coach Jean Perron was brought in to replace Frank Serratore as head coach and general manager.
 The Moose won only 16 of 50 games under Perron before he was fired from both positions on January 4, 1997.
 Upon his dismissal, Perron lashed out at team ownership, the media, and the players, including a personal attack on team captain Randy Gilhen.
 Perron threatened legal action against the organization though no lawsuit was ever filed.
 Assistant coach Randy Carlyle took over as interim head coach for the remainder of the season and led the team to a winning record in their final 32 games of the season, but it was not enough to qualify for the playoffs.

 Carlyle served as the head coach and general manager for team's final four seasons in the IHL.
 The Moose had moderate regular season success and qualified for the Turner Cup playoffs three times, making it as far as the second round.
 Carlyle was named the league's General Manager of the Year for the 1998–99 season.
-The Moose remained an independent club while playing in the IHL, electing not to affiliate with a NHL team.
+The Moose remained an independent club while playing in the IHL, electing not to affiliate with an NHL team.